Brain Injuries in Charlotte

 - Acting inappropriately

-When you or a loved one are diagnosed with a severe TBI, you need to speak with one of our brain injury lawyers at Randall & Stump, PLLC.
+When you or a loved one are diagnosed with a severe TBI, you need to speak with one of our brain injury lawyers at Randall & Stump, Criminal Defense Attorneys.
 We are highly experienced in brain injury claims, including those involving severe TBIs.
 We are prepared to work with your family, your physicians, and medical professionals to determine the true economic and non-economic costs of this injury.
 We know that you may be looking at an entirely different future than what you expected a few weeks ago.
 We are here to fight for the compensation you deserve.

 The Long-Term Consequences of Traumatic Brain Injuries